 It is important to note that the Cost of Goods Sold only takes into account the direct expenses of producing the goods and does not account for indirect or overhead costs such as shipping and office rent.

 Applying the Inventory Days Formula

-Using the values that we have gotten for Company A above, lets calculate its DIO for an year:
+Using the values that we have gotten for Company A above, let’s calculate its DIO for a year:

 - Average inventory- $3,000,000

 The average inventory days for Company A are 182.5 days.
 Let’s find out if this is a good or bad thing for the company.